Sean Spicer wrongly claims Fox reporter's phones were 'tapped'

 Spicer's erroneous claim comes just days after President Trump alleged -- with no evidence -- that President Obama had wiretapped his Manhattan headquarters in 2016.

-CNNMoney reached out to Rosen for comment on the matter, then received an email from Fox News press relations declining comment.
+CNNMoney reached out to Rosen for comment on the matter, then received an email from Fox News press relations declining to make Rosen available for an interview.

 On Twitter, however, Rosen confirmed that his phones had not been tapped, but that his phone records and emails had been obtained by the Justice department.